Tips to Help You Choose Between the Many MICRO Scooters

 - Handlebar Height – Most kick scooters have a handlebar that can be adjusted for the rider to use comfortably.
 An exception are the rigid handlebars of scooters specifically built for stunt riding and scooter built for children under 5.

-- Weight – The weight of kick scooters can vary tremendously depending on the materials they are constructed from (Micro scooters are available with solid aluminum, wood flex board and fiberglass flex board decks, for example) in addition to their overall design and the features they boast.
-The user’s physical capabilities and strength should be considered when deciding upon the weight of the scooter.
+- Weight – The weight of kick scooters can vary tremendously depending on the materials they are constructed from (Micro scooters are available with solid aluminum, wood flex board and fiberglass flex board decks, for example) in addition to their overall design and the features they boast. th’s physical capabilities and strength should be considered when deciding upon the weight of the scooter.
 There is no use pairing a young child with one of the heavier kick scooters available, as they will likely tire quickly when using it.
 For safety reasons, riders should never exceed the stated maximum weight load of a particular scooter.

 - Wheel Configuration – There are numerous different wheel configurations, with some models only featuring 2 wheels, while others can have 3 or even 4 in total.
 Classic two wheeled scooters are ideally suited for those who are less interested in making curves and more interested in a compact and efficient mode of transportation.
 Micro’s 3 wheeled scooters feature an innovative lean-to-steer mechanism that produces a more curvy and dynamic ride with a bit of practice.
 Think scooter meets snowboard and skateboard.
 The 3 wheels also ensure the scooter is quickly accessible as it’s always in an upright position.
 We don’t recommend scooters with 4 opposing wheels as they tend to be rather slow and unresponsive which can be very frustrating for the rider.